Heart of Dakota Program

-The Heart of Dakota program is a comprehensive, Charlotte Mason oriented curriculum in 13 volumes that might be used for preschool through high school.
+The Heart of Dakota program is a comprehensive, Charlotte Mason oriented curriculum in 13 volumes that can be used for preschool through high school.
 Many of the courses can be extended to cover older students by using additional resources; schedules for those resources are in an appendix in the main book.
 Titles and grade levels covered are:

 Little Hands to Heaven, ages 2-5